Batch Processing Topology Errors Using arcpy and geopandas

 return gdf

-# Buffer by half cluster tolerance so adjacent violations within tolerance
+# Buffer by half the cluster tolerance so defects within tolerance of each

-# are treated as the same defect for the self-join.
+# other are treated as a single defect during the spatial self-join.

 buffered = gdf.copy()